baumbaTz/PPP/README.md

 # Thanks
 - trevorlyman for making https://searchtms.com which showed the transcription stuff actually works
 - TaliZorEl for suggesting to create this :)
+- Crutlefish for helping with making it better and working on the Apple Silicon version of this
 # Podcast Feeds currently in the queue
 ```
 - Filmsack